zhangrenyuuchicago/CancerSiteClassification/README.md

 ```
 - download the dataset

-I prepared a small dataset. you can download it <a href="https://arxiv.org/abs/1803.04054"> and put it in rep folder.
+I prepared a small dataset. you can download <a href="https://arxiv.org/abs/1803.04054"> this toy dataset </a> and put it in rep folder.
 You can also try some other dataset.

 ### Extract tiles
+Run the scripts to extract all the tiles contains tissues from the slides.
+Here we simply calculate the intensity of all the grayscale pixel value.
+If the intensity of a tile is blew the threshold, we extract the tile.

 ```bash
 cd gen_feature